opener-project/dbpedia-installer/README.md

 * Italian (it)
 * Spanish (es)

-Each language will run on its own port based on the configuration files found in `core/conf`.
+Each language will run on its own port.
 The following ports are used:

 * German: 2010
 * English: 2020